Calebio/Calebio.github.io/_posts/2022-11-25-Terraform-Workspaces.md

 subtitle: How to create and manage Terraform workspaces
 categories: Site
 tags: [Terraform, Workspaces, Terraform Workspaces]
-banner: "assets/images/banners/Terraform-900x0.jpeg"
+banner: "assets/images/banners/terraLogo.jpg"
 ---

-TerraForm Workspaces, terraform workspaces are isolated versions of the terraform state.
+Terraform Workspaces, terraform workspaces are isolated versions of the terraform state.
 With terraform workspace, you can deploy multiple versions of the same environment having different configuration counts and variable definitions.<br/>

 This can be useful when you need to deploy to either staging, testing or production environment without affecting other environments.<br/>